-The latter process is where fear and pain collide to create PNNs which reinforce psychosomatic pain.
-Therapeutic interventions for chronic pain and psychosomatic pain employ the approach of EL by addressing the stimulus (i.e., movement or traumatic event or any element of VAKOG, etc), and this exposure leads to the state of calmness, discussed briefly at the beginning of this article.
+The latter process is where fear and pain collide to create PNNs that reinforce psychosomatic pain.
+Therapeutic interventions for chronic pain and psychosomatic pain employ the approach of EL by addressing the stimulus (i.e., movement or traumatic event or any element of VAKOG, etc.), and this exposure leads to the state of calmness discussed briefly at the beginning of this article.
 While other treatments encourage people to disengage from these pathways, Mindchat Therapy operates to eliminate the pathways.
-Of course, the associated PNNs are weakened over time as the individual does not engage in them, however, they do not address and therefore treat the most important trigger of the pain: the negative emotions linked to the stimulus and the anticipation of the pain.
+Of course, the associated PNNs are weakened over time as the individual does not engage in them; however, they do not address and therefore treat the most important trigger of the pain: the negative emotions linked to the stimulus and the anticipation of the pain.
 In other words, EL inhibits fear expression, but not fear itself.

 This is the difference between other traditional therapies and Mindchat Therapy.
-Mindchat Therapy takes advantage of this state of calmness and triggers the calmness treating it as a negative emotion derivative that is associated with the psychosomatic pain within the very same PNN which contains this state of calmness.
+Mindchat Therapy takes advantage of this state of calmness, and triggers the calmness treating it as a negative emotion derivative that is associated with the psychosomatic pain within the very same PNN which contains this state of calmness.
 In other words, calmness might be a production of a given PNN that is specifically created by the PNN to protect itself from destruction by psychotherapy practitioners.
 Basically, the PNN hides itself from being discovered and consequently cured.
-This deceives the specialist into believing the job was done.
+This deceives the specialist into believing the job was done (Maghami et al., 2022; Sadagheyani et al., 2022).

-Furthermore, other therapies are not effective on their own, as they must be done in conjunction with other therapeutic interventions with a professional and still only have under 50% effectiveness.
-On the other hand, Mindchat Therapy can be used alone and has a more than 80% effectiveness outcome.
-Mindchat Therapy de-hypnotizes the participant by taking advantage of this state of calmness which is a hypnotic phenomenon to trigger the negative emotion that is fueling the PNN and eliminate it.
-Mindchat is essentially a tool that allows you to "wake up" from this state of calmness that is caused by trauma, which leads to negative emotions, which leads to PNN, which leads to psychosomatic pain.
-You know that you have awoken from this state when you achieve a state of "nothingness" this is the goal.
-For these reasons, MindChat is going to change business not only in the scope of work of hypnosis and hypnotherapy but in the whole of medicine, psychology, and psychotherapy.
+Additionally, some therapies are ineffective when used alone; they still only have an efficacy of less than 50% and must be used in combination with other therapeutic interventions provided by a professional.
+On the other hand, Mindchat Therapy has an efficacy rate of over 80% and may be used alone.
+In order to de-hypnotize the individual, Mindchat Therapy uses this hypnotic state of tranquility to elicit and eradicate the unpleasant emotion that is causing the PNN.
+Mindchat is simply a tool that helps you to "wake up" from the condition of calm created by trauma, which leads to negative emotions, which leads to PNN, which leads to psychosomatic discomfort.
+When you reach a state of "nothingness," you will know you have awoken from this trance.
+This is the desired outcome.
+For these reasons, MindChat is poised to revolutionize commerce not just in the field of hypnosis and hypnotherapy, but also in medicine, psychology, and psychotherapy (Yudhawati & Yuniawati, 2021).